patrickbucher/docs/tls/tls-mastery.md

    the same port during the verification process, which causes some downtime.
    Web servers support ALPN using modules (Apache's `mod_md`) or by a special proxy configuration (nginx).
-TLS-ALPN-01 is the right choice for deployments using procies and/or load balancers, but requires the server(s) to be publicly reachable by the internet.
+TLS-ALPN-01 is the right choice for deployments using proxies and/or load balancers, but requires the server(s) to be publicly reachable by the internet.
 Wildcard certificates are not supported by this challenge method.